mattbalmer/mb-scrollbar/README.md

 Also don't forget to include the module in your own Angular app

-    var app = angular.module('YourApp', ['ng-scrollbar']);
+    var app = angular.module('YourApp', ['mb-scrollbar']);

 ### Resizing

 One option to recalculate the size of the container is to set the `autoResize` config option to `true`.
 When the plugin detects a child element has been added/removed, it will automatically recalculate.

 This option is not always ideal, and in some older browsers, may not work as expected.
 Another option, to call the recalculate function manually.
-A small Service is provided to make this easy, though the `recalculateScrollbars` event may also be broadcast, if you prefer.
+A small Service is provided to make this easy, though the `recalculateMBScrollbars` event may also be broadcast, if you prefer.

     // Option 1
-    $scope.$broadcast('recalculateScrollbars');
+    $scope.$broadcast('recalculateMBScrollbars');

     // Option 2 - This option is preferred of the two.
 It wraps the call in a short timeout,
     // which allows the scope to compile first.
-It also requires the 'ngScrollbar' Service to be injected ngScrollbar.recalculate();
+It also requires the 'mbScrollbar' Service to be injected mbScrollbar.recalculate();

 ## Configuration

-You should pass an object as the value of `ng-scrollbar`.
+You should pass an object as the value of `mb-scrollbar`.
 Here is an example with all of the attributes you may set.
 Shown values are the default values.

     config = {
       autoResize: false, // If true, will listen for DOM elements being added or removed inside the scroll container